jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

   - JaehyeonKim
 images: []
 cevo: 31
-description: The suite of Apache Camel Kafka connectors and the Kinesis Kafka connector from the AWS Labs can be effective for building data ingestion pipelines that integrate AWS services.
-In this post, I will illustrate how to develop the Camel DynamoDB sink connector using Docker.
-Fake order data will be generated using the MSK Data Generator source connector, and the sink connector will be configured to consume the topic messages to ingest them into a DynamoDB table.
+description: Apache Flink is widely used for building real-time stream processing applications.
+On AWS, Kinesis Data Analytics (KDA) is the easiest option to develop a Flink app as it provides the underlying infrastructure.
+Re-implementing a solution from an AWS workshop, this series of posts discuss how to develop and deploy a fraud detection app using Kafka, Flink and DynamoDB.
+Part 1 covers local development using Docker while deployment via KDA will be discussed in part 2.
 ---

 [Apache Flink](https://flink.apache.org/) is an open-source, unified stream-processing and batch-processing framework.
 Its core is a distributed streaming data-flow engine that you can use to run real-time stream processing on high-throughput data sources.
 Currently, it is widely used to build applications for fraud/anomaly detection, rule-based alerting, business process monitoring, and continuous ETL to name a few.
 On AWS, we can deploy a Flink application via [Amazon Kinesis Data Analytics (KDA)](https://aws.amazon.com/kinesis/data-analytics/), [Amazon EMR](https://aws.amazon.com/emr/) and [Amazon EKS](https://aws.amazon.com/eks/).
 Among those, KDA is the easiest option as it provides the underlying infrastructure for your Apache Flink applications.